ersrohu/mingyues-daily-life/part1/chapter6.md

 “Yes.
 Can you deliver the car to there at half past nine at tomorrow night?”

 “Of course!”
-Answered waiter confidently.
+Answered waitress confidently.

 > [←Previous Chapter](/part1/chapter5.md)  [Next Chapter→](/part1/chapter7.md)